Skip to content

 • Orientation aid: It enables a simple and comprehensible interpretation of the air quality, often in the form of a scale value or a color classification.

-Important Parameters for the IAQ Index
+Important parameters for the IAQ index

 The IAQ index is based on various factors and measurements, including: